TheAlgorithms/Nim/README.md

 See our [directory](DIRECTORY.md) for easier navigation and a better overview of the project.

 You can also browse the implementations on [the website](https://the-algorithms.com/language/nim).
-You can also browse the implementations on [the website](https://the-algorithms.com/language/nim).
-You can also browse the implementations on [the website](https://the-algorithms.com/language/nim)

 ## Community Channels

 We are on [Discord](https://the-algorithms.com/discord) and [Gitter][chat-gitter]/[Matrix][chat-matrix]!